bartvanhoey/FunctionalCSharp/README.md

 A function is pure if it has no side effects and always returns the same output/result for the same input (arguments).
 Increases the readability and predictability of a program.

-Make pure functions static!
+IN FP, we prefer functions whose behavior relies on their input arguments.
+These pure functions are implemented as static methods in C#!

 As you code more functionally, more of your functions will be pure, so more of your code will be in static classes.

 ## Impure functions